Deb0r0h/Tiago-navigation-and-obstacles-detection/README.md

 > rosrun Assignment_1_group_12 client <x> <y> <yaw_angle>

 ## Members
-The project was developed with the collaboration of Stefano Trenti and Matteo Viallani
+The project was developed with the collaboration of Stefano Trenti and Matteo Villani